 - No outdoor pool

-- Nightly rate is as big as my mortgage payment
+- Nightly rate is as big as my rent

 - Too far from Inner Harbor to walk there